forrestxu123/Android-Framework-System-Design/quality/quality.md

     int result = numerator / denominator; // This line will crash and result in a segmentation fault
     ```

 As we can see, a common scenario for Java/Kotlin app crashes is caused by an uncaught throwable/exception and most crashes on the native side (C/C++) are related to improper memory handling.
-Therefore, to aid in identifying, locating, monitoring, and solving Java crash issues, it is crucial to understand how the Android system handles crashes in Java environments.
+Therefore, to aid in identifying, locating, monitoring, and solving crash issues, it is crucial to understand how the Android system handles crashes in both Java/Native  environments.
 The following diagram shows the main work flow related to this topic:

 <img src="crash.png" alt="Crash"/>